aaaaaa123456789/gb-debug-information/debuginfo.md

 #### Strings

 A string is a sequence of characters of known length.
-Strings MUST be encoded in [UTF-8][rfc3629] without any embedded null characters ($00 bytes) and without any surrogates (codepoints $D800 through $DFFF).
+Strings MUST be encoded in UTF-8, without any embedded null characters ($00 bytes) and without any surrogates (codepoints $D800 through $DFFF); they MUST NOT contain invalid, partial or overlong UTF-8 encodings.
+(The UTF-8 encoding is defined by several equivalent specification documents, such as the IETF's [RFC 3629][rfc3629].)
-The maximum length of a string is 65,535 bytes.
+The maximum length of a string is $FFFF (65,535) bytes.

 Strings are referenced through [string table blocks][sect4.2], which contain information about the length and location of each string used by the file.
-As the length of each string is explicitly encoded in the file, null terminators are not necessary; generators MAY emit null terminator ($00) bytes after each string, but consumers MUST NOT expect to find these null terminator bytes.
+As the length of each string is explicitly encoded in the file, it is not necessary to use a null terminator (i.e., a
+$00 byte at the end of the string) to determine that length.
+However, generators MUST emit the terminator, so that consumers that expect to deal with null-terminated strings can use the data in the file directly.
+(Null terminators are not considered part of the string, and they are not included in its length.)

 Whenever strings are compared, two strings MUST be considered different if they don't have the exact same byte representation (or equivalently, the same character codepoints).
 In particular, strings that differ only in case MUST NOT be considered equal; all string comparisons are case-sensitive.
+Likewise, strings that use different character codepoints to represent the same glyphs (e.g., using different Unicode normalization forms) MUST NOT be considered equal.

 [rfc3629]: https://www.rfc-editor.org/rfc/rfc3629

+#### ROM image and program image

+The terms "ROM image" and "program image" are used throughout this document to refer to the program's addressing space and contents (code and data).

+The ROM image is the data contained in the cartridge, typically in read-only memory (hence the name), including all of the program's code and data.
+It is a serialized view of the program's contents, represented by a ROM image file, and it only contains code and data that will also exist before the program is run.

+On the other hand, the program image is the view the program has of the system's addressing space while it executes.
+It contains the ROM image's contents, mapped to one or more ROM banks, as well as other regions of memory (such as console RAM, cartridge RAM or memory-mapped I/O ports).
+The program image can contain banked and unbanked regions of memory; the program will only be able to access a limited number of banks at once from banked regions of memory, but all banks are considered to be part of the program image (as they are accessible to the program).

+#### Overlay file

+An overlay file is a ROM image file used as a base when building another one, so that the new ROM image will only modify portions of the overlay file (i.e., it will be overlaid on top of the overlay file).

+In the context of this document, the term "overlay file" is only used to refer to the base file used to build the ROM image file that a particular debug information file is associated with.
+While the ROM image file associated with the debug information file can itself be used as an overlay file to build some other ROM image file, the debug information file does not record that usage; therefore, that scenario is not considered throughout this specification.

+Overlay files are optional, and many toolchains do not allow the use of an overlay file to build a ROM image file.
+It is possible, and in fact likely, that a ROM image file will not have an overlay file.
+The presence of an overlay file MUST NOT be determined by comparing ROM image files for similarity or any other heuristic methods: overlay files are part of the build configuration.
+Therefore, if no overlay file is configured when the ROM image file is built, there will not be an overlay file.

 ### 3.3.
 Blocks

 Blocks are the main data unit of debug information files.
-Blocks are listed in the [master block table][sect3.5]; consumers can determine which information is available to them in a debug information file by scanning said table.
+Blocks are listed in the [master block table][sect3.5]; consumers can determine what information is available to them in a debug information file by scanning said table.
 Unless a specific block requires another block to be present (for example, a [string table block][sect4.2] requires a [data block][sect4.1] to contain the actual string data), there are no mandatory blocks: all of the information a